 What Is a Fiduciary?

 A fiduciary is someone who manages property or money on behalf of someone else.
-“When you are named a fiduciary, you are required by law to manage the person’s money and property for their benefit, not yours,” says the Consumer Financial Protection Bureau (CFPB) .
+“When you are named a fiduciary, you are required by law to manage the person’s money and property for their benefit, not yours,” according to the Consumer Financial Protection Bureau (CFPB), a government watchdog agency.

 The CFPB provides an example of this, along with the requirements of being a fiduciary: